 When you are in Simms, you'll notice that it is more blue-collar than most other communities in America.
 44.16% of Simms’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Simms is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Simms who work in office and administrative support (21.37%), community and social services (7.60%), and teaching (6.50%).

-Simms is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Simms is a great place for families with children to consider.
+First of all, many other families with children live here, making Simms a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Simms has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Simms’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Simms has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Simms has few renters and college students.
 But the biggest reason it is quieter in Simms than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Simms may be for you.

-The population of Simms overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Simms, 24.77% have at least a bachelor's degree.
+The education level of Simms citizens is a little higher than the average for US cities and towns: 24.77% of adults in Simms have at least a bachelor's degree.

 The per capita income in Simms in 2022 was $33,327, which is middle income relative to Texas and the nation.
 This equates to an annual income of $133,308 for a family of four.
 However, Simms contains both very wealthy and poor people as well.